Foltynewicz, Duvall lead Braves to 3-0 win over Cardinals

 No problem.
 Foltynewicz fanned Harrison Bader to end the threat.

 After Kolten Wong hit into a double play to wrap up the seventh, Duvall emerged from the dugout to hit for Foltynewicz in the bottom half.

 Duvall was greeted by a smattering of boos from the SunTrust Park crowd that clearly wanted Foltynewicz to go at least one more inning — especially after the Braves bullpen imploded the night before in a Game 1 loss.

-The heckles turned to cheers when Duvall drove a 3-2 pitch from Flaherty into the center-field seats, giving the Braves a bit of breathing room.
+The heckles turned to cheers when Duvall drove a 3-2 pitch from Flaherty into the center-field seats for a two-run homer, giving the Braves a bit of breathing room.

 “I heard 50,000 people let me know that they wanted Folty to stay in the game,” Duvall quipped.
 “I wanted to put together a good at-bat.”

+An All-Star in 2018 who started two games for the Braves in last year’s playoffs, Foltynewicz was demoted to the minors in late June with a record of 2-5 and 6.37 ERA.
+He didn’t return until early August.

+“It’s pretty cool to see for a guy that went through what he went through this year and where he’s come back from,” Braves manager Brian Snitker said.

-Duvall spent nearly the entire season at Triple-A, where he set a franchise record with 32 homers, so it wouldn’t be a stretch to say this as much a victory for the Gwinnett Stripers as the Braves.
+Duvall spent nearly the entire season at Triple-A, so it wouldn’t be a stretch to say this was as much a victory for the Gwinnett Stripers as the Braves.

 Max Fried, normally a starter and pitching on back-to-back days for the first time all season, breezed through the eighth before turning it over to Mark Melancon, who gave up four runs in the ninth inning of the series opener, sending the Braves to a 7-6 loss.